Kebby-Quake/block-quake/README.md

 2. Extract the new pak files and put them into your main **ID1** folder.
 3. You should now have four pak files in your **ID1** folder: Quake's `pak0, pak1` and Block-Quake's `pak2, pak3`.

-For the Quake Remaster:  Rename the Block-Quake `pak3` to "`pak2`" before putting it into your Quake / rerelease / id1 folder.
+###For the Quake Remaster:
+Rename the Block-Quake `pak3` to the name `pak1` before putting it into your Quake / rerelease / id1 folder.
 Turn off "enhanced models" in the display settings.
 You're all set!

 ---